A Star Wars API exercise.

 Add a visual indication of the loading (between the click on the menu link until the content renders).

-Using the hashchange
+Using the hashchange.

 Animate the opening crawl of the films in a star wars fashion.